dashingDragon/cafet/README.md

 - [x] add sandwich size
 - [x] add custom composition for sandwiches
 - [x] add more icons and colors
-- [ ] compute the number of baguettes needed for a day
+- [x] compute the number of baguettes needed for a day
-- [ ] make a statistical graph for products
+- [ ] add cancel order button
 - [ ] store the global and products' stats somewhere
 - [ ] make a backup script for the database
-- [ ] add cancel order button
+- [ ] make a statistical graph for products

 For the customer-side app :
 - [ ] send customers notifications when their order is ready